wchchw/UCIS4K/README.md

 # Expose Camouflage in the Water: Underwater Camouflaged Instance Segmentation and Dataset

-Source code and dataset for our paper “**[Expose Camouflage in the Water: Underwater Camouflaged Instance Segmentation and Dataset]()**” by Chuhong Wang,  Hua Li, Huazhong Liu, Xiongxin Tang, and Sam Kwong.
+Source code and dataset for our paper “**[Expose Camouflage in the Water: Underwater Camouflaged Instance Segmentation and Dataset]()**”.